Funny Farewell Messages from a Team

 - Thanks for making deadlines feel like plot twists we could handle.

-- You turned chaos into checklists—so basically magic.
+- You turned chaos into checklists, so basically magic.

 - We’ll miss your brain and your “brb, deploying” bravery.

-- New chapter unlocked; achievements: already loading.
+- New chapter unlocked; achievements are already loading.

 - May your next role have fewer meetings and better chairs.